⇓ More from ICTworks

 What about trust though?
 In some countries people trust their governments and would rather they held data on them than private companies did.
 In other countries, citizens trust corporations to hold this data more than they do their own governments.
 With these kind of differences, where is the global debate on digital rights happening?

-Responsibility when collecting, using and distributing data
+Responsibility when collecting and sharing data

 Aside from the normal and well-known issues around data (privacy vs. transparency etc.) a point was brought up about the fact that for some people, a digital/mobile identity is the first official identity they have ever had.
 This raises concerns around people’s ability to understand the value of their own identity and data, their relationship to it, and the ability of others to use and control and profit from it.
 Is helping people to understand this a potential role for NGO programs?